miguellavalle/routednetworksvagrant/README.rst

 ===============================================================

-The Vagrant file and shell scripts in this repository deploy OpenStack in a three node configuration  using DevStack.
+The Vagrant file and shell scripts in this repository deploy OpenStack in a three nodes configuration  using DevStack.
 The aim is to support development and testing of Neutron's Routed Networks functionality.

 The deployed nodes are: